fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 GNAP Secure Payment Confirmation Extension is an extension developed on top of the Grant Negotiation and Agreement Protocol {{GNAP}}.
 It defines a method for authentication of the end user during a payment transaction using Secure Payment Confirmation ({{SPC}}).
 This extension helps leverage authenticators such as fingerprint scanners, facial recognition systems, etc. while authenticating during a GNAP interaction.

+A method for detecting this capability in the client software is provided in {{detect-spc}}.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}